The Best Index Funds for Bonds

 If you're looking for one good bond fund to hold, or you need a solid core holding for a fixed income portfolio, total bond market funds are a wise choice.
 Here are a few of the best:

-- Vanguard Total Bond Market Index (VBMFX): The biggest bond fund in the world, VBMFX offers shareholders exposure to the entire universe of the U.S. bond market, which includes more than 8,500 bonds.
-To do this VBMFX tracks the Barclay's US Aggregate Bond Index.
-The expense ratio for VBMFX is a rock-bottom 0.16 percent and the minimum initial investment is $3,000.
+Vanguard Total Bond Market Index (VBMFX): The biggest bond fund in the world, VBMFX, offers shareholders exposure to the entire universe of the U.S. bond market, which includes more than 8,000 bonds.
+The fund invests 30 percent in corporate bonds and 70 percent in U.S. government bonds of all maturities: short-, intermediate-, and long-term issues.

 Best Index Funds for Long-Term Bonds